Accounting and tax

 Legal and compliance

-- According to the Malaysia Company Act, a resident company must have at least two directors who are “ordinarily resident in Malaysia” i.e. either citizens, permanent residents, or employment pass holders.
+- According to the Malaysia Company Act, a resident company must have at least one director who is “ordinarily resident in Malaysia” i.e. either citizens, permanent residents, or employment pass holders.
 Each Malaysian company must also appoint a resident company secretary and a registered office in the country;

 - As a director of the company, one shall disclose to the company: any material personal interest they have in a matter which relates to the affairs of the company, and any other interest which the director believes is appropriate to disclose in order to avoid an actual conflict of interest or the perception of a conflict of interest;